-Academic Misconduct Range of penalties Self-plagiarism A grade of 0 awarded for the assessment; AND a final University disciplinary warning placed on your record or suspension from studies or permanent exclusion from the University.
+Academic Misconduct Range of penalties No case to answer The grade awarded for the assessment stands Plagiarism A grade of 0 awarded for the assessment; AND a final University disciplinary warning placed on your record or suspension from studies or permanent exclusion from the University.
+Where the penalty is suspension, you will be asked to undertake a prescribed task or a series of sessions to support you in your future studies.
+A second or subsequent Stage 3 offence will automatically result in a suspension or permanent exclusion from the University.
+Self-plagiarism A grade of 0 awarded for the assessment; a final University disciplinary warning placed on your record or suspension from studies or permanent exclusion from the University.
 Where the penalty is suspension the student will be asked to undertake a prescribed task or series of sessions to support you in your future studies.
-Collusion A second or subsequent Stage 3 offence will automatically result in a suspension or permanent exclusion from the University.
-A grade of 0 awarded for the assessment; AND a final University disciplinary warning placed on your record or suspension from studies or permanent exclusion from the University.
-Where the penalty is suspension the student will be asked to undertake a prescribed task or series of sessions to support you in your future studies.
 A second or subsequent Stage 3 offence will automatically result in a suspension or permanent exclusion from the University.
-Examination misconduct including in-class tests, written, oral and practical examinations, whether conducted face-to- face or online.
-A grade of 0 awarded for the assessment; AND a final University disciplinary warning placed on your record OR suspension from studies OR permanent exclusion from the University.
-Where the penalty is suspension the student will be asked to undertake a prescribed task or series of sessions to support you in your future studies.
+Collusion A grade of 0 awarded for the assessment; AND a final University disciplinary warning placed on your record or suspension from studies or permanent exclusion from the University.
+Where the penalty is suspension the student will be asked to undertake a-prescribed task or series of sessions to support you in your future studies.
 A second or subsequent Stage 3 offence will automatically result in a suspension or permanent exclusion from the University.